Continue playing

 Interested in showing this film in an exhibition or public screening?
 To license this video please visit Licensing & Reproduction.

 Maryam Hoseini was born in 1988 in Tehran, Iran.
-After receiving a BA in Graphic Design at Sooreh Art University in Tehran in 2012, she moved to the US, where she simultaneously completed MFA programs at Bard College and the School of the Art Institute of Chicago.
-In her work, Hoseini layers acrylic paint and pencil drawing to create abstract, highly flattened figures and landscapes that examine the relationship between the body and physical space.
+After receiving a BA in Graphic Design at Sooreh Art University in Tehran in 2012, they moved to the US, where they simultaneously completed MFA programs at Bard College and the School of the Art Institute of Chicago.
+In their work, Hoseini layers acrylic paint and pencil drawing to create abstract, highly flattened figures and landscapes that examine the relationship between the body and physical space.

 “I’m interested in the space between painting and drawing.
 That in-between space provides some sort of openness for the viewers’ interpretations.”